In today’s vacuum battle we’ll be comparing 2 of the best cordless vacuums on the market, the Dyson V10 vs. V11.

-Unlike older models which located the cyclones perpendicular to the extension wand (like in the shape of a “T”), the cyclones of the V10 and V11 are designed in-line with the extension wand, creating a more streamline look and (according to Dyson) better suction performance.
+Unlike older models, which located the cyclones perpendicular to the extension wand (in the shape of a T), the cyclones of the V10 and V11 are designed in-line with the extension wand.
+This creates a more streamline look and (according to Dyson) better suction performance.

 Fluffy Cleaning Head

-The Fluffy cleaning head was designed specifically for hardwood floors and does a better job of cleaning those floors as well as capturing large debris types, but it’s only included with the V10 Absolute and isn’t included with any V11 models.
+The Fluffy cleaning head was designed specifically for hard surfaces floors and does a better job of cleaning those floors as well as capturing large debris types.
+However, it’s only included with the V10 Absolute and isn’t included with any V11 models.

-This is especially true because the attachment mechanism is virtually identical from the V10 and V11.
+This is especially true because the attachment mechanism is virtually identical between the V10 and V11.